coursera-dl/coursera-dl/README.md

     * Second, verify that you are enrolled in the course.
 You won't be able to access the course materials if you are not officially enrolled and agreed to the honor course *via the website*.

+* If:
+  - You get an error when using `-n` to specify that you want to use a `.netrc` file and,
+  - You want the script to use your default netrc file and,
+  - You get a message saying `coursera-dl: error: too few arguments`

+  Then you should specify `--` as an argument after `-n`, that is, `-n --` or change the order in which you pass the arguments to the script, so that the argument after `-n` begins with an hyphen (`-`).
+Otherwise, Python's `argparse` module will think that what you are passing is the name of the netrc file that you want to use.
+See issue #162.

 ## Feedback